centminmod/wordpress-plugin-mirror-poc/readme.md

 #### Example 4 - more realistic R2 Writes:

-There are ~103K Wordpress plugins as of writing.
-If each plugin would consistently release a new version per day for 30 days, there would be 2x 103,000 R2 writes/day - one for R2 write for zip file and one for R2 write for JSON metadata file = 206,000/day = 6.18 million R2 writes per month.
+There are ~103K Wordpress plugins as of writing in SVN plugin repository.
+Though only 59,979 of these plugins are opened and published and not in `closed` state.
+The 59,979 plugins take up 32GB of space and their JSON metadata files takes up 420MB of space.
+If calculate it on higher of the two counts and each plugin would consistently release a new version per day for 30 days, there would be 2x 103,000 R2 writes/day - one for R2 write for zip file and one for R2 write for JSON metadata file = 206,000/day = 6.18 million R2 writes per month.
 Obviously, not every plugin would be releasing a new version every day for an entire month.

 - 250GB of R2 storage with 6.18 million write and 10 billion read operations.
 Note, if you implement Cloudflare CDN cache using [Cache Rules](https://developers.cloudflare.com/cache/how-to/cache-rules/) in front of R2 stored files, you won't get anywhere near 10 bliion read operations in reality.
 Example of Cloudflare CDN cached mirrored WordPress plugin [here](#cached-plugin).
 - Cloudflare Worker handling 10 billion requests, averaging 3ms CPU time per request